michaelmagan/hydraai/examples/charts-demo/README.md

-# Hydra-AI Chart Interaction Demo
+# Hydra-AI Charts Demo

-In this demo NextJS app, we showcase how the `hydra-ai` package can be used to create a social application where the AI chooses between different pre-built React components and hydrates them dynamically within a chatbox.
+In this demo NextJS app, we showcase how the `hydra-ai` package can be used to create an application where you can chat with an AI about your finances, and the AI can control charts to help visualize them.

 After each User message hydra will try to respond with one of the registered components.

-The app uses several components that can be found under `/src/app/components` to display information in a way that makes sense based on the context.
+In this demo, hydra can use a PieChart and a LineGraph that can be found under `/src/app/components` to display information in a way that makes sense based on the context.

 ## Usage